 Online: $155 (incl.
 GST) per Exhibit submitted using the GASC online entry facility

 Offline: $165 (incl.
-GST) per Exhibit submitted outside the GASC online entry facility, including but not limited to those submitted by post, hand fax or by email.
+GST) per Exhibit submitted outside the GASC online entry facility, including but not limited to those submitted by post or by email.

 - No entry will be accepted until receipt of the entry fee in full.